sriram005/sriram005/README.md

 # 💫 About Me:
-Passionate andMotivated Mobile App Developer.<br>Passionate about learning new technologies and applying knowledge to real-world situations.
+Passionate and Motivated Mobile App Developer.<br>Passionate about learning new technologies and applying knowledge to real-world situations.

 ## 🌐 Socials: